HarryGifford/rust-wasm-webgl/README.md

 ## Usage

-To run the project, first run `init`.
-This command will compile the `demo-rust` `package.json` which is necessary for PNPM to run correctly.
+To run the project, first run `pnpm run init`.
+This command will compile `demo-rust` which is necessary for the build to run correctly.
 Hopefully there's a better way to do this, but for now this is required or PNPM will fail complaining it can't find the `demo-rust` package.

 You can then go to `packages/frontend` and run `pnpm run start` to load a